 Cancer Reporting Registration for physicians (and other ambulatory providers) is now open.
 If you have any questions about cancer reporting to the NJSCR using a certified EHR or registration please send an email to

 For a list of EHR products certified for cancer reporting, visit the Certified Health IT Product List.
-Once on the web site, select "search by criteria met," then check "cancer case information (f) (5))."
+Once on the website, search by Product Name or Vendor Name to verify that a product is certified.

 The Office of the National Coordinator for Health IT (HIT) offers web-based interoperability training on Public Health Reporting, including state cancer reporting.